03 Apr On Hiring a Consultant

 I’ve been consulting now since 2004 and full-time since 2009.
 In that time, I have responded to several hundred requests for proposals, and I have formed some specific opinions about how the process should and should not work.
 It’s probably time that I wrote a blog about that.

-There are at least two great reasons to hire a consultant – that they have expertise you can use and that they are objective.
-The expertise is easier to see when it involves knowledge of the law or of accounting or of sustainable forestry.
+There are at least two great reasons to hire a consultant – 1) they have expertise you can use and 2) they are objective.
+The expertise is easier to see when it involves knowledge of the law or accounting or sustainable forestry.
 It’s a little harder to see when it involves expertise in strategic planning, fundraising, or conflict resolution.
-But in each case, bringing in someone who knows how to do something and has done it dozens of times can help streamline the process, bring creativity to trouble spots, and deliver the outcomes you are looking for.
+But in each case, bringing in someone who knows how to do something (and has done it dozens of times) can help streamline the process, bring creativity to trouble spots, and deliver the your desired outcomes.

 The objectivity means they are far enough removed to be neutral on the issues.
 They don’t have a dog in the show.
 We all get close enough to our work that we lose objectivity.
-Objectivity is more important for some things than others, and it will come for most as a judgment call.
-Could we do this ourselves and save the money?
+Objectivity is more important for some things than others, and it will come for most as a judgment call, asking could we do this ourselves and save the money?

 Regardless, once you decide that hiring a consultant is desirable, there are some things you should keep in mind.
 Here are eight tips: